WPAZ: Beginnings

-The station, which signed on in 1951, was originally owned by the Scott Family, and later, their subsidiary, Great Scott Broadcasting, Inc. Over time, WPAZ became the "flagship station" for Great Scott Broadcasting, as corporate operations for its expanding group were handled out of the station's Maugers Mill Road studio location.
+The station, which signed on in 1951, was originally owned by the Scott family, and later, their subsidiary, Great Scott Broadcasting, Inc. Over time, WPAZ became the flagship station for Great Scott Broadcasting, as corporate operations for its expanding group were handled out of the station's Maugers Mill Road studio location.
 During the period that Herb and Faye Scott owned the company, WPAZ was one of its strongest properties, despite the station's status as a daytime-only station for much of its existence.

 WPAZ was a typical full-service station of its time, boasting music, local news and high school sports, local talk shows, church services, and remote broadcasts.
 Music formats varied from adult contemporary, oldies and adult standards.

 Following Herb Scott's death in 1984, the company gradually shifted its focus from AM to FM by selling its properties in Ohio and western Pennsylvania, and acquiring signals in the Delmarva area.
 GSB corporate functions were later moved to Delaware after son Mitchell Scott assumed control of the stations after the turn of the 21st century.
 Nonetheless, WPAZ remained a part of Great Scott's portfolio.

-WPAZ ceased operations on December 10, 2009, due to lack of sufficient revenue as Great Scott citing a focus on its other, more-profitable stations.
+WPAZ ceased operations on December 10, 2009, due to lack of sufficient revenue as Great Scott cited a focus on its other, more-profitable stations.
 Faye Scott died November 7, 2010.